-An explosive overhaul of former factories, wholesale markets, and warehouses transformed the West Loop into a diverse array of reputable eateries, gallery and designer spaces, and converted lofts and condos for singles and families alike.
+An explosive overhaul of former factories wholesale markets and warehouses transformed the west loop into a diverse array reputable eateries' gallery designer spaces converted lofts condos for single families alike.

 The famed restaurant and bar scene, close proximity to public transit and three major expressways, and downright cool, atmosphere makes the West Loop a desirable location to live and work.
 Even innovative tech giants like Google, Twitter, and Uber have turned old warehouses into their new headquarters.

 An ingrained creative vibe at the edges of downtown Chicago.

 Time Magazine deemed it “the land of the living dead” in 1949, but the West Loop of today is very much alive.
 Art galleries and antique sources for collectors of all kinds, stylish shops for fashion-forward consumers, innovative restaurants and bars, and a thriving music and street fair scene regularly draw crowds.

 Endless dining and bar options that will keep you up ‘til dawn.A slew of openings centered around Randolph Street and Fulton Market make restaurant- and bar-hopping in territory a nightly possibility.
 You can go from taqueria to futuristic cocktail lounge, sushi bar to underground speakeasy, whole-animal butcher shop to wine tasting, burger bar to salon—and the neighborhood’s evolution is far from finished.

 There’s a growing market for young families as more businesses (and young professionals) infiltrate the neighborhood.
 Townhomes and larger condo units can still be hard to come by as many are snapped up almost as quickly as new development blueprints can be drafted!
 But there are exceptional public and private education options along with a number of parks in the area.

 Newly developed luxury condos and urban lofts with open layouts in remarkable, antiquated buildings.